 If the housing options officer receives a referral from another authority, the housing options officer should assess whether the conditions for referral are satisfied.
 The other authority will already have established that the applicant is eligible for assistance and has become homeless or is threatened with homelessness unintentionally, so this cannot be reconsidered.
 The housing options officer should reply to the other authority within 10 days of receipt of the notification of referral to confirm whether or not it is agreed that the conditions for referral have been met.
-If the conditions have been met, the housing options officer does not accept that the conditions have been met, the housing options officer should include in the response full reasons for that opinion and the two authorities should resolve the matter in accordance with the statutory guidance in the Homelessness Code of Guidance for Local Authorities.
+If the conditions have been met, the housing options officer should deal with the application using this procedure.
+If the housing options officer does not accept that the conditions have been met, the housing options officer should include in the response full reasons for that opinion and the two authorities should resolve the matter in accordance with the statutory guidance in the Homelessness Code of Guidance for Local Authorities.